MeganRoberts-dev/megan-roberts-dressage/README.md

 ⚠️ --- END ---⚠️

-- **Product Reviews & Ratings**: Allow customers to leave reviews and rate products, with admin moderation.
-Display average ratings and review counts on product pages.
-- **Wishlist Functionality**: Enable users to save products to a personal wishlist for future purchases.
-Notify users if wishlist items go on sale or are back in stock.
-- **Product Recommendations**: Implement a "Customers who bought this also bought" or "You might also like" feature to suggest related products.
 - **Live Chat Support**: Provide real-time customer support through an integrated live chat or chatbot.
 - **Abandoned Cart Recovery**: Automatically send emails to users who add items to their cart but don't complete the purchase, offering discounts or reminders.
 - **Discount Codes and Vouchers**: Allow the admin to create discount codes or vouchers for promotions and marketing campaigns.
 - **Loyalty Program**: Introduce a points-based loyalty system where customers earn points for purchases, which can be redeemed for discounts.
-- **Product Inventory Alerts**: Notify customers when out-of-stock items are back in stock, or when low inventory is approaching.
 - **Multi-Currency and Multi-Language Support**: Expand the application to support multiple currencies and languages to reach a global audience.
 - **Product Bundles**: Offer discounted product bundles (e.g., buy 3 for the price of 2) or custom product kits.
 - **Social Media Integration**: Enable users to share products directly to social media platforms or implement a social login for quick account creation.
-- **Shipping Tracking Integration**: Provide real-time shipping updates and tracking information directly within the user’s order history.
 - **Advanced Analytics Dashboard for Admin**: Offer an in-depth dashboard that displays sales trends, popular products, customer behavior, and more.
-- **Subscription-Based Products**: Allow users to subscribe to certain products (e.g., monthly deliveries of consumables like coffee or skincare products).
-- **Product Video Demos**: Support product videos to better showcase features, especially for high-tech or complex items.
 - **Mobile App**: Develop a mobile app for iOS and Android, providing users with a more optimized shopping experience on mobile devices.

 ## Tools & Technologies